 Unlike bank CDs, fixed annuities typically have much better interest rates and can provide lifetime payouts.

-Interest rates for fixed annuities remain the same for the full length of the contract, and the interest earned is tax-deferred until payments begin.
-Determining the best rate for fixed annuities can be tricky, however, so be sure to do your research regarding the different kinds of rates.
+Interest rates for fixed annuities remain the same for the full length of the contract.
+The interest earned is also tax-deferred until payments begin.
+Determining the best rate for fixed annuities can be tricky.
+Be sure to do your research regarding the different kinds of rates.

 Fixed annuities typically have much better interest rates than bank CDs and can provide lifetime payouts.